rigon/disk-benchmark/README.md

 - **Write and read** test.
 Writes first the data and reads it back, i.e. checks if the data was written correctly.
 The data is randomly generated, this is a DESTRUCTIVE test.
 - **Read, write and read** test.
 It verifies if the data was written correctly in a non destructive way.
 The data written is the data read.

+When the read test is the first to be performed, data should be available at the target, like reading from a file.

 Tests can be done using different stratagies:
 - Sequentially
 - Randomly